loov/goda/README.md

 # list how much memory each symbol in the final binary is taking
 goda nm -h $GOPATH/bin/goda

-# list how much dependencies would be removed by cutting a package
+# show the impact of cutting a package
 goda cut ./...

 # print dependency tree of all sub-packages